Happy International Women’s Day!

 Tammi Duckworth, in the Senate for Illinois – she’s the first female senator who has seen combat, and the first Thai-American woman ever elected to Congress.

 Kamala Harris – She is only the second African-American woman ever elected to the Senate.
-Representing California, she’s the first Indian-American senator.
+Representing California, she’s also the first Indian-American senator.
 Before being elected to the Senate, she served as Attorney-General for CA.

 Pramila Jayapal is representing Washington State, and she’s the first Indian American in the House.
 She immigrated to the US at 16.